 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-1. Know if it’s all right for you to drink
+1. Know if it’s OK for you to drink

-Check with your doctor or healthcare provider before you choose to drink.
-We cannot stress this enough.
-You need to know if your medications or any diabetes-related conditions you have could be seriously affected by alcohol consumption.
+This can’t be stressed enough: Check with your doctor or healthcare provider before you choose to drink.
+You need to know if your medications or any diabetes-related conditions you have could be seriously affected by alcohol consumption, Harris says.

 2. Stay in control of your blood sugar